kvnloughead/notes/default/node-cli.md

 ## packages of note

 - `chalk` colorizes terminal text.
 To use require syntax, stick with ^4
 - `log-symbols` has cross-platform icons for log statuses log "info", "warning", ...
   To use require syntax, stick with ^4
 - `licensed` provides licenses.
 Ex: `npx licensed MIT`
+- `clibboardy` accesses clipboard, cross-platform